 Helping pre-teens and teenagers build personal hygiene habits

-When your child was younger, you taught her the basics of good hygiene – washing her hands, covering her mouth when she coughed, and having regular baths or showers.
-You had to help her with things like cleaning and flossing teeth, at least to start with.
+When your child was younger, you taught your child the basics of good hygiene – washing hands, covering their mouth when they cough, and having regular baths or showers.
+You had to help your child with things like cleaning and flossing teeth, at least to start with.

 Adolescence is a time to build on these basics.
-It’s a time when your child’s changing body means that his personal hygiene will need to change too.
-And just like when he was younger, you might need to help him at the start.
+It’s a time when your child’s changing body means that personal hygiene will need to change too – for example, your child will need to start using deodorant.
+And just like when your child was younger, you might need to help them get started.

 Good hygiene habits in childhood are a great foundation for good hygiene in the teenage years.
 And if you’ve got open, honest communication with your child, it’ll make it easier to talk about the personal hygiene issues that come up in adolescence.

 Keeping clean is an important part of staying healthy.
 For example, the simple act of washing hands before eating and after using the toilet is a proven and effective way of fighting off germs and avoiding sickness.